 But people often got frustrated when they booked a room, only to discover it was incompatibly set up with whoever they needed to speak with.

 Phillips’s role as Unified Comms and Audio-Visual Leader, based in Sydney, is to support PwC Australia employees nationwide to interact over video internally or externally on a daily basis.
 “We should be platform agnostic,” she says.
 “It doesn’t matter what platform we’re connecting on, as long as everyone can join.”

 What Pexip offered PwC Australia

-“The problem we reached out to Pexip to solve was the interoperability between differing technologies within our environment,” Phillips explains.
+“The problem we reached out to Pexip to solve was the interoperability between different technologies within our environment,” Phillips explains.

 “We wanted to streamline the process for staff and clients – as well as to fully utilize the fantastic technology options across our offices.”

-“We were searching for an underlying platform that could bring it all together.”
+“We were searching for an underlying platform to bring it together.”

 A carefully tailored solution

 PwC Australia chose Pexip as its unifying video conferencing platform in 2018.
 It researched the market and consulted globally to identify video meeting best practices – then recognized its Australian offices were more or less already leading the way.

 Phillips explains that Pexip was seen as the best, most cost-effective solution to PwC Australia’s interoperability challenges.
 “Pexip had a great reputation as a market leader integrating the Cisco video conferencing and Google technologies, which were the primary tools in our environment.”